PECE-project/drupal-pece/src/docs/source/docs/essays.md

 in other parts of this document).
 Save the content.

 ### How do I create a photo essay?
+For an overview of how to create photo essays, see this YouTube video.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Z2K9nrp4j74" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Navigate to your ‘Dashboard’.
 This link will be listed in the main menu.
 Under the ‘Add Content’ heading, select ‘Photo Essay’.
 You will be